mattermost/docs/source/install/install-kubernetes.rst

 Deploying the Mattermost Operator on Kubernetes is the recommended installation process.
 It provides a single common installation and management method that can be implemented in practically any environment with less IT overhead and more automation.

-Tasks such as zero-downtime upgrades, blue/green deployments, canary builds, and failure recovery are all managed by the Mattermost operator.
+Tasks such as zero-downtime upgrades, database restore, blue/green deployments, canary builds, and failure recovery are all managed by the Mattermost operator.

 .. include:: install-kubernetes-cluster.rst
 .. include:: install-kubernetes-operator.rst
+.. include:: install-kubernetes-custom.rst
 .. include:: install-kubernetes-mattermost.rst
 .. include:: use-kubernetes-mattermost.rst
 .. include:: faq_kubernetes.rst